-- Submit a written request for readmission to the Director of Nursing Admissions by May 15th if seeking readmission into the summer or fall terms and December 15th if seeking readmission into the spring term. - Meet the admission and continuation requirements. - Will be considered for readmission status only once if unable to progress academically in the program.
-When repeating a course, all course prerequisites and requirements must be fulfilled. - May be required to submit evidence of remediation, counseling, independent study, or other activities in an effort to enhance academic success. - Must be recommended by consensus of the faculty if dismissed from the program due to unsatisfactory clinical performance or academic misconduct. - Should understand that all nursing coursework must be completed within 3 years of the date of initial admission to the nursing program. - Should understand that if the number of readmission requests exceeds available space, applicants will be evaluated for readmission according to the program's readmission evaluation criteria.
+- Submit readmission request forms to the Director of Nursing Admissions by May 10th if seeking readmission into the summer or fall terms and December 10th if seeking readmission into the spring term. - Meet Program admission, enrollment, and continuation requirements. - · Will be considered for readmission status only once if unable to progress academically in the program.
+When repeating a course, all course prerequisites and requirements must be fulfilled. - May be required to submit evidence of remediation, counseling, or other activities in an effort to enhance academic success. - Must be recommended by consensus of the faculty if dismissed from the Program due to unsatisfactory clinical performance or academic misconduct. - Should understand that Program requirements may change and if re-admitted the student must meet the requirements in effect at the time of their re-admission.
+Nursing coursework must be completed within 150% of the defined program length. - Should understand that if the number of readmission requests exceeds available space, applicants will be evaluated for readmission according to the program's readmission evaluation criteria.